mciocchi/atomic_d6/README.md

 5. **Bond**: A significant relationship or connection that holds meaning for your character.
 It could be a person, a group, or an ideal they hold dear.

 6. **Flaw**: A weakness or shortcoming that makes your character more realistic.
 Flaws drive tension in the narrative and create interesting story opportunities.

+## Character Progression

+Characters in Atomic D6 get broader and taller.
+As they progress through the story, characters get new Aspects, and some of their other Aspects may change.

+As time passes, GM may decide that characters "level up," which represents their skills increasing over time.

+The GM is expected to take into account character level when calculating difficulty.

+It is recommended that the GM limit the number of Aspects a player can have to about 10.

 ## Rolls
 Whenever players attempt to do something, the GM decides their chance of success, from *Awful* to *Superb*, and grants them a number of D6.
 Players also roll the *Atomic D6*, which determines if they receive a Boon or a Bane.